-a) Ordinary meetings of the Board shall be held at regular intervals at such times and places as the Board may determine.

-The Chairman of the Trust may call a meeting of the Board at any time.

-One-third or more members of the Board may requisition a meeting in writing.
-If the Chairman refuses, or fails, to call a meeting within seven days of a requisition being presented, the members signing the requisition may forthwith call a meeting.
+- a) Ordinary meetings of the Board of Directors shall be held at regular intervals at such times and places as the Board may determine. - b) The Chair of the Trust may call a meeting of the Board of Directors at any time. - c) One-third or more members of the Board of Directors may requisition a meeting in writing.
+If the Chair refuses, or fails, to call a meeting within seven days of a requisition being presented, the members signing the requisition may forthwith call a meeting.